 There is so much wonderful jewellery around that at my age, we all have a load of jewellery which sits in a drawer not being worn.
 I didn’t want this to be the case with mine.
 I wanted to create something that anyone who loves the countryside can relate to.
 Jewellery which would bring joy and happiness to those who wear it.
 Jewellery which you don’t have to think if it goes with what you are wearing because it goes with everything.
-Jewellery which could be unisex, for any age and for any size.
-It is the texture which people fall in love with and if I don’t have something in your size then I can make one to suit your wishes.
+Jewellery which could be unisex, for any age, for any size and for any budget.
+It is the texture and simplicityof my work which people fall in love with and if I don’t have something in your size then I can make one to suit your wishes.

 Woodlands, orchards and the trees play a large in the natural beauty of our wonderful English countryside and this love for it had to take centre stage in my jewellery.
-Hence a tree as my logo.
+We planted a walnut tree 18 years ago when we moved in to our current house and I look out of it every day and this is the tree my logo is based on.
 Trees are comforting, steadfast, long living, robust - all the thoughts I’d like my jewellery to be aligned with.
 I was born and bred in the country and I still am always amazed by the beauty of trees which constantly change during the seasons.
 Since becoming a parent, I’ve had an affinity with tree bark as it is there to protect which is the same as being a Mum, and so with my first collection, Woodlands, I have recreated the patterns of tree bark in hallmarked sterling silver, bronze and gold.